Manlibear/materialdesigned/README.md

 ###DEMO
 * [googledesign.tumblr.com](http://googledesign.tumblr.com);

+###INSTALL
+You have two options:

+1. Copy the [theme.html](theme/theme.html) file and paste it in the customisation area of your tumblog. `www.tumblr.com/customize/LINK`;
-This theme has not been accepted by the Tumblr Team yet.
+2. Install it via the [Theme Garden](https://www.tumblr.com/theme/39128) but this theme has not been accepted by the Tumblr Team yet.

 ###COMPONENTS: